micheles/papers/PITCHME.md

 **what's behind: @color[gray](celery/rabbitmq)**

 - using celery/redis did not work out (missing revoke)
-- celery was keeping in memory all task results (memory leak)
+- celery was keeping in memory all task results
 - the default configuration is not the ideal one for our use case (*worker_prefetch_multiplier*, *result_cache_max*)
 - we had celery waiting for already completed tasks :-(